Yara Shahidi on Partying, Instagram and Living the

 Then she reveals the most Yara Shahidi goal for the final year of her teens.

-“I’m just trying to figure out how I can optimize my productivity.”
+"I’m just trying to figure out how I can optimise my productivity."

 Advertisement